bytecodealliance/javy/crates/javy/README.md

 ## Publishing to crates.io

 To publish this crate to crates.io, run `./publish.sh`.
+You will likely need to run `git submodule deinit test262` so the working tree is small enough for the publishing to succeed.